Primordial non-Gaussianities from inflation

 and sort the resulting terms according to the power of their $e^\rho$ prefactors,

-This form for the cubic action is a function of the physical scalar field $\zeta$, since $\chi$ is determined by $\zeta$.
-Both of the Lagrange constraints have been applied, and it can now be analyzed term by term.
-Because of the complexity of the conversion of this expression for ${\cal L}^{(3)}$ into the one manifestly suppressed by $\epsilon^2$, the calculation will be divided into four parts, one for each set of terms that share the same power for the $e^\rho$ prefactor, except for one of the $e^{3\rho}$ terms which will be treated by itself.
+This form for the cubic action is expressed solely in terms of the scalar field $\zeta$, since $\chi$ is immediately determined by $\zeta$.
+Both of the Lagrange constraints have been applied, and this cubic action is ready to be analysed term by term.
+Because the process of converting this expression for ${\cal L}^{(3)}$ into one where the $\epsilon^2$ suppression is made manifest is rather lengthy, the calculation will be divided into four parts---one step for each set of terms that shares the same power for the $e^\rho$ prefactor, except for one of the $e^{3\rho}$ terms which will be treated by itself.
 18truept

-{\it V.A.
-The $e^{-\rho}$-terms} 6truept Since there are the fewest of them, the $e^{-\rho}$ terms will be analyzed first,
+{\it IV.A.
+The $e^{-\rho}$-terms} 6truept Since there are the fewest of them, the $e^{-\rho}$ terms will be analysed first,

 The two terms on the second line differ from those on the first since they both have a time derivative of the $\zeta$ field.
 Integrating by parts as many times as is needed to remove all of the time derivatives from the $\zeta$'s eventually produces